A journey of achievements

 SABIC’s creation by royal decree in September 1976 was a bold step for a developing country.
 It marked a move into using the by-products of oil extraction to produce value-added commodities – such as chemicals, polymers and fertilizers – for export.
-These commodities were also intended to create new industries, helping Saudi Arabia to diversify and to develop.
+These commodities were also intended to develop local downstream industries, and meet the requirements of various market segments.
+What was once wasted gas flared into the atmosphere is today a valuable resource to produce eco-friendly, lucrative materials for the benefit of humankind.

-As a result, during the late 1970s and early 1980s the fishing village of Al-Jubail transformed into a modern industrial city, with the Royal Commission for Jubail and Yanbu building the infrastructure, and SABIC building the factories.
-Our first joint-venture plant began production in 1983, followed by several affiliated companies.
-We have now been through various phases of major expansions, earning us a place among the world’s leading companies.
+During the late 1970s and early 1980s the fishing village of Al-Jubail in eastern Saudi Arabia transformed into a modern industrial city, with the Royal Commission for Jubail and Yanbu building the infrastructure, and SABIC building the factories, acquiring technology through joint ventures.